s-keshri/villa-booking-etl-pipeline/README.md

 1. Open [villa-frontend.vercel.app](https://villa-frontend.vercel.app)
 2. Pick any villa and click on it
 3. Select check-in and check-out dates
-4. Add guests and fill in your details
+4. Add guests and fill in your details — use your real email
 5. Click Confirm Booking
 6. Your booking reference (e.g. `BK-20260420-0012`) is now live in the database
+7. Check your inbox — a confirmation email should arrive within seconds

+---

+## What's Next

+- Deploy Metabase to Render for a publicly shareable analytics dashboard
+- Add a `/dashboard` page to the frontend showing live booking analytics
+- Migrate API from Railway to Render when trial ends (free forever)
+- Add more properties and real villa photos

 ---